CSS-Electronics/config-editor-base/README.md

 ---
 ## Regarding JSON Schema files

-The module expects to find JSON Rule Schema and UIschema files in the folder structure below in order to facilitate auto-loading:
+The module expects to find JSON Schema files in the structure below to facilitate auto-loading of these:

 ```
 /